futureaiitofficial/prosumeai/docs/template-system.md

 # Template System Documentation

-This document provides a comprehensive guide on how to create, customize, and register new resume templates in the ProsumeAI system.
+This document provides a comprehensive guide on how to create, customize, and register new resume templates in the ATScribe system.

 ## Table of Contents